Harold Stirling Vanderbilt: Later life

 In 1930, after a property dispute with the Town of Palm Beach, Florida, Vanderbilt moved several miles south to an undeveloped area called Manalapan, where he purchased 500 feet of oceanfront property and built a mansion called Eastover.
 In 1931, he filed papers to incorporate the Town of Manalapan and became the Town's first mayor, serving from 1952 until 1966.
 He was a town councilman for 32 years and was called "mayor emeritus" when he retired from public service.
 In 1934, his sister, Consuelo Vanderbilt Balsan, built her own mansion on Hypoluxo Island, across the water from Eastover.

 In addition to sailing, Vanderbilt was a licensed pilot, and in 1938 he acquired a Sikorsky S-43 "Flying Boat".

 At the outbreak of the Second World War, Vanderbilt's yachts Vagrant and Vara, which was under construction, were seized by the United States Navy.
 The Vagrant was designated as YP-258 and later as PYc-30.
 Navy official Edmond J. Moran met with Vanderbilt in New York, to present him with a check for $300,000 as compensation for the Vara.
 Upon receiving the check, Vanderbilt signed it over to the USO, so the money could be used to benefit servicemen.
 The Vara was completed, renamed as the USS Valiant, and designated as PC-509 (later as PYc-51).

 Personal life

 Vanderbilt married Gertrude Lewis Conaway, of Philadelphia, in 1933.
 They had no children.

 Death and burial

 Harold Stirling Vanderbilt died two days before his 86th birthday on July 4, 1970.
 Ironically, this was only two weeks after the Penn Central Railroad, successor to the New York Central Railroad, had declared bankruptcy (on June 21, 1970).
-He and his wife are interred at Saint Mary's Episcopal Cemetery in Portsmouth, Rhode Island, their graves marked with only simple flat stones.
+He and his wife are interred in St. Mary's Episcopal Churchyard in Portsmouth, Rhode Island, their graves marked with only simple flat stones.
 It is uncertain why he chose to be buried in Rhode Island rather than in the Vanderbilt family mausoleum on Staten Island.
 It is noteworthy, however, that he is buried in the same cemetery as his business rival Robert R. Young.